Gift-py/alien_invasion/README.md

 2. Install requirements `pip install requirements.txt`
 3. Run `python alien_invasion.py`

-# High scores are  persisted across runs, but a simple mechanism can be added to save scores to a file and read from it.
+/High scores are not persisted across runs, but a simple mechanism can be added to save scores to a file and read from it.

 High Scores are not persistent across runs (😁)